 - Be willing to use odd numbers in groups and not just even ones (i.e. couples) when planning a social event.
 Remember, we want to promote the concept of our being the family of God.

 - Build relationships with the unmarried who just have “let’s hang out together” friendships, not only those oriented around mentoring.

 Much of the prior advice seems very basic, but for some reason churches seem to organize and complicate the simplicity of living as the community of Christ.
 Our goal is not to “fix” singles, but to discover how each one of us is able to best glorify Christ with the unique gifts he has given us in our particular circumstances.

 14 Jan 2014

-Ed LeClair attended a denominational conference recently at the invitation of the conference moderator and another pastor within the denomination’s more conservative contingent.
+Ed LeClair, the Development Director for Harvest USA, attended a denominational conference at the invitation of the moderator and another pastor within the denomination’s more conservative contingent.
 We wanted to tell you about his journey, so that you get a sense of how we proclaim a truth-and-mercy response to the divergent views that many within the church proclaim today.

 14 Jan 2014

-Harvest USA staff is on the road a lot, teaching to churches and organizations, speaking to church leadership, and meeting with people to tell them of the ministry vision of Harvest USA.
-Brooke is our newest staff member who is joining the travel circuit.
+Harvest USA staff are on the road a lot, speaking to churches and organizations, talking with church leadership, and meeting with people to tell them of the ministry vision of Harvest USA.
+Brooke Delaney is our Church Ministry Coordinator who has joined the travel circuit.
 Here is an introduction to her, her work, and her trip to Dallas.

 We asked some men and women who have come for help to Harvest USA if they would write a brief testimony on how the church helped (or didn’t help) them.
 Stories are powerful narratives that can help us learn how we can minister to others more effectively.
 These brief stories are not meant to cast guilt or blame, but show how struggling people need others to help them in specific ways.